gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ```

 ### -ScanMode
-Specifies whether the scanner only logs the files that meet the conditions in the Azure Information Protection policy without applying the corresponding label (the default action), or applies the label:
+Specifies whether the scanner only logs the files that meet the conditions in the Azure Information Protection policy without applying the corresponding label (the default setting), or applies the label:

-- Discover: Scans the data repositories in the "what if" mode, to log results only without setting the classification or protection that the corresponding label would apply.
+- Discover: Scans the data repositories in the "what if" mode, to log results only, without setting the classification or protection that the corresponding label would apply.

 - Enforce: Scans the data repositories, and for files that meet the conditions, apply the corresponding label to set the classification and optionally, protection.